Esri/Manhattan-skyscraper-explorer/README.md

 [View it live](https://esri.github.io/Manhattan-skyscraper-explorer/)

+## Features

+* Data driven visualization of buildings in Manhattan
+* Highlighting of selected buildings
+* Display information from different sources for selected building.
+* Different visualization options for point features: callout lines, relative to scene elevation mode, decluttering.

+## Instructions

+1. Fork and then clone the repo.
+2. Run and try the samples.

+## Requirements

+* Notepad or your favorite HTML editor
+* Web browser with access to the Internet

 ## Resources
 The following external libraries, APIs and open datasets were used in the making of this application:</p>